confluentinc/kafka-client-smart-ser-des/serializer/README.md

 This documentation provides a guide on how to use the Java Kafka Producer to send messages to Kafka topics.
 Confluent Serializer is a library that provides a generic serializer for Kafka messages.
 It supports Avro, JSON, JSON Schema, Protobuf, and other data formats.
+It is also possible to produce multiple data types to the same Kafka topic.
+For example, you can send a JSON message to the same Kafka topic as an Avro message.

 ## Prerequisites